 Panic!
 I had no idea what to do, and web-searches provided very little information.
 However, I was able to find enough information to figure out the solution.

 I don’t know exactly what caused the problem (most likely a glitch last time I updated the Plesk software), but the problem was very simply a couple of blank fields in the database.
-It was turned out to be incredibly easy to fix.
+It turned out to be an easy fix.

 Step 1: accessing the Plesk database